EuCaue/feed-pet/README.md

 # 🐾 Feed Pet

-Feed Pet is a simple web application built with **Next.js** and **shadcn/ui** to solve a personal need: keeping track of when the pets has been feed.
-This app was designed to avoid confusion at home and ensure our furry friends are always taken care of.
+**Feed Pet** is a simple web application built with **Next.js** and **shadcn/ui** to solve a personal need: keeping track of when the pets were last fed.
+This app was designed to avoid confusion at home and ensure our furry friends are always taken care of on time.

 ## 🚀 Features